bradford-hamilton/Ruby-On-Quails/guides/source/rails_on_rack.md

-**DO NOT READ THIS FILE ON GITHUB, GUIDES ARE PUBLISHED ON http://guides.rubyonrails.org.**
+**DO NOT READ THIS FILE ON GITHUB, GUIDES ARE PUBLISHED ON http://guides.rubyonquails.org.**

-Rails on Rack
+Quails on Rack
 =============

-This guide covers Rails integration with Rack and interfacing with other Rack components.
+This guide covers Quails integration with Rack and interfacing with other Rack components.

 After reading this guide, you will know:

-* How to use Rack Middlewares in your Rails applications.
+* How to use Rack Middlewares in your Quails applications.
 * Action Pack's internal Middleware stack.
 * How to define a custom Middleware stack.